BetterBuiltFool/weaktree/README.md

 WeakTreeNodes possess the `cleanup_mode` property.
 This is used to how the tree modifies itself when a Node's data reference expires.
 These values are accessible as constants in the WeakTreeNode class.

-1. Prune
+#### Prune

-When the node expires, all nodes further down from it are removed from the tree.
+When the node expires, all descending nodes are removed from the tree.

-Note: If there are strong references to those nodes elsewhere, they will be kept alive and the branches will not be fully unwinded.
+Note: If there are strong references to those nodes elsewhere, they will be kept alive and the branches will not be fully unwound.
 However, they will no longer be reachable from other nodes in the tree.

-2. Reparent
+#### Reparent

 When the node expires, shift its branches up to its trunk.
-All lower nodes will be shifted up in the hierarchy.
+All descending nodes will be shifted up in the hierarchy.

-3. No cleanup
+#### No cleanup

 When a node expires, leave the tree intact.
 Instead, the node will be "empty" and report a value of `None`.

-4. Default
+#### Default

 A node will do whatever its trunk node would do when it expires.
 For root nodes, this will be `prune`.